 Contrary to the optimal yet centralized solutions described in Section 3, this section presents a fully distributed approach: A unified model, called the broadcast tree construction game, is proposed to tackle the broadcast problems for both reliable links and unreliable links.
-A distributed algorithm, called the GB-BTC algorithm, is developed, based on the non-cooperative game.
-GB-BTC merely needs information about 1-hop neighbors, thus causing practically negligible communication overhead.
+A distributed algorithm, called the game-based broadcast tree construction (GB-BTC) algorithm, is developed, based on the noncooperative game.
+GB-BTC merely needs information about one-hop neighbors, thus causing practically negligible communication overhead.
 This section also proves that there exists at least one Nash Equilibrium in the broadcast tree construction game.
-This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-IEEE TRANSACTIONS ON MOBILE COMPUTING